kaliRegenold/SeniorDesign/DesignDoc/source/prototypes.rst

 Sprint Backlog
 ~~~~~~~~~~~~~~
-    - Develop contingency algorithm to allow the robot to find ar-tags when lost.
+    - Develop contingency algorithm to allow the robot to find AR tags when lost.
     - Continue developing on point to point path traversal.

 Deliverable
 ~~~~~~~~~~~
-    - A robot that is capable of relocating itself on the field if an AR-tag is lost.
+    - A robot that is capable of relocating itself on the field if an AR tag is lost.
-    - A robot that does not provide completely false localization data if AR-tags are not visible.
+    - A robot that does not provide completely false localization data if AR tags are not visible.
     - A starting point for the simple path traversal algorithm with some configurable parameters.

-Results of testing
+Results of Testing
 ~~~~~~~~~~~~~~~~~~
-The robot was able to search for AR-tags when first placed on the playing field.
+The robot was able to search for AR tags when first placed on the playing field.
-If the Ar-tags are not found the robot successfully executed a 45 degree rotation to help align cameras.
+If the AR tags are not found the robot successfully executed a 45 degree rotation to help align cameras.
-After several tests placing the robot in different locations and angles, the Ar-tags were always found.
+After several tests placing the robot in different locations and angles, the AR tags were always found.

 Successes and Failures
 ~~~~~~~~~~~~~~~~~~~~~~
 Successes
     - The code remained modular and made extra use of the config file developed previously.
     - Localization is now more self sufficient.
-    - The robot can locate it self on the field at startup or after a loss of Ar-tag visibility.
+    - The robot can locate it self on the field at startup or after a loss of AR tag visibility.
 Failures
     - A new bug relating to robot angle with 2 of the 4 cameras became apparent.